 What to Expect at Louis Vuitton Foundation?

-Fondation Louis Vuitton building with glass panels and green lawn in Paris.
+Louis Vuitton Foundation's modern architecture with glass and wooden structures in Paris.

 Light installation at Fondation Louis Vuitton, Avenue du Mahatma Gandhi, Paris.